 In an unexpected stroke of luck for their history buff mama, it turns out my kids are immune to temple fatigue.
 In fact, all it took was Angkor Wat revealing itself at sunrise for the pair of them to fall in deep, deep smit.

-They fly in one crooked doorway, up and down the uneven steps, vanishing from sight only to magically reappear in another part of the complex, thoroughly enjoying the thrill of having their parents in a non-stop state of panic as we search for them under the mocking gaze of the temple’s hundreds of giant eyes.
+They fly in one crooked doorway, up and down the uneven steps, vanishing from sight only to magically reappear in another part of the complex, thoroughly enjoying the thrill of having their parents reduced to a non-stop state of panic as we search for them under the mocking gaze of the temple’s hundreds of giant eyes.

 WHEN TOO MUCH TEMPLE IS NEVER ENOUGH

-They continue their imaginary adventures in the shallow waters of a temple-flanked waterfall, stopping only for a swing and a selfie with a couple of curious monks, who seem enamoured with their bouncy curls.
+They continue their adventures in the shallow waters of a temple-flanked waterfall, stopping only for a swing and a selfie with a couple of curious monks, who seem enamoured with their bouncy curls.

-On our return to town we decide to squeeze in one last stop at the tiny, rose-hued Banteay Srei, an incredibly preserved 10th-century temple that boasts some of the most elaborate stone carvings in all of Asia.
+On our return to town I decide to squeeze in one last stop at the tiny, rose-hued Banteay Srei, an incredibly preserved 10th-century temple that boasts some of the most elaborate stone carvings in all of Asia.